radrow/ddtrace/SCENARIOS.md

 ## Overview of provided scenarios

 Below we provide descriptions of other scenarios that we used in testing.
-All are to be found in the `scenarios` directory as `.conf` files.
+All can be found in the `scenarios` directory as `.conf` files.

 #### `supersimple`

-Mock-test with only one service that just replies to the initial call.
+Simple test with only one service that just replies to the initial call.

 ```erlang
 {sessions, [ {s, {0, [{wait, 10}]}} ] }.